bizkut/uplink-source-code/docs/MOD_FIXES.md

 ## Summary
 This document tracks which UplinkOS mod fixes have been integrated into the original Uplink Linux source code.

+> **Note for Developers/Agents:**
+> All fixes must be verified against the decompiled mod code (`uplink/mod/UplinkOS.exe.c`), which serves as the primary reference for this integration.

 ## Phase 1: Bug Fixes (10/10 Complete ✅)

 ### Applied Fixes